Complex $\text{G}_2$ and Associative Grassmannian: Introduction

 Composition algebras exist only in dimensions 1,2,4 and 8.
 Moreover, they are uniquely determined (up to isotopy) by their quadratic form.
 When $k=\C$, there is a unique isomorphism class of quadratic forms and any member of this class is {\em isotropic}, that is to say the norm of the composition algebra vanishes on a nonzero element.
 When $k=\R$ there are essentially two isomorphism classes of quadratic forms, first of which gives isotropic composition algebras, and the second class gives composition algebras with positive-definite quadratic forms.

-It turns out, for any real octonion algebra $\OO_\R$,the tensor product $\C \otimes_{\R} \OO_\R$ is isomorphic to $\OO$ (by the uniqueness of the octonion algebra over $\C$).
+For any real octonion algebra $\OO_\R$,the tensor product $\C \otimes_{\R} \OO_\R$ is isomorphic to $\OO$ (by the uniqueness of the octonion algebra over $\C$).
 In literature $\C \otimes_{\R} \OO_\R=\OO$ is known as the ``complex bioctonion algebra''.
 We denote by $G_\R$ the group of algebra automorphisms of $\OO_\R$, and denote by $G$ the group of algebra automorphisms of $\OO$.
-By Proposition 2.4.6 of~\cite{SV} we know that the group of $\R$-rational points of $G$, denoted by $G(\R)$, is equal to $G_\R$.
+By Proposition 2.4.6 of~\cite{SV} we know that the group of $\R$-rational points of $G$ is equal to $G_\R$.
 Of course(!), $G_\R$ is either $\mt{G}_2^+$ or $\mt{G}_2^-$ depending on which $\OO_k$ we start with.
 Meanwhile, $G$ is equal to $\mt{G}_2$.
 See Theorem 2.3.3,~\cite{SV}.

 Let $N_1$ denote the restriction of the norm $N$ to $e_0^\perp$, the (7 dimensional) orthogonal complement of the identity vector $e_0\in \OO_k$.
 For notational ease we are going to denote $e_0^\perp$ in $\OO_k$ by $\II_k$ and denote $e_0^\perp$ in $\OO$ simply by $\II$.
 The automorphism groups $G_\R$ and $G$ preserve the norms on their respective octonion algebras, and obviously any automorphism maps identity to identity.
 Thus, we know that $G_\R$ is contained in $SO(\II_k)$ and $G$ is contained in $SO(\II)$.
 Here, $SO(W)$ denotes the group of orthogonal transformations of determinant 1 on a vector space $W$.
 If there is no danger of confusion, we write $SO_n$ ($n=\dim W$) in place of $SO(W)$.